-The Baringo senator, in the w of Deputy President Wilam Ruto who has a head-start the expansive vote-rich rift re-ion, yesterday said his ambition to uplift the living standards of Il Kenyans and unite communies irrespective of their tribal or olitical affiliations.
-Speaking at his Sacho home afer attending a church service at he African Inland Church (AIC) 'andui in Baringo Central, Mr 40i expressed optimism that he vould trounce his opponents if le getal rking from the Kalenjin omr J. He promised to transform the ountry, especially areas that are agging behind in development.
+The Baringo senator, in the nadow of Deputy President Wilam Ruto who has a head-start the expansive vote rich rift reion, yesterday said his ambition to uplift the living standards of Il Kenyans and unite communies irrespective of their tribal or olitical affiliations.

+Speaking at his Sacho home afer attending a church service a le-African Inland Church (AIC) andui in Baringo Central, Mr foi expressed optimism that he rould trounce his opponents if egeta ching from the Kalenjin omr.

+He promised to transform the ountry, especially areas that are agging behind in development.

-"I have already made an ultirate decision and I am not back-rate decision and I am not back-rate down however tough the du-lis.
-I am only asking my commu-ity to support me in this journey," said Mr Moi.
-"If I lose, I will have lost humbly than being de-spised and if I win, it will play to our advantage as well,"he added.
+"I have already made an ultinate decision and I am not backis down however tough the dudis.
+I am only asking my community to support me in this journey," said Mr Moi.
+"If I lose, I will have lost humbly than being despised and if I win, it will play to our advantage as well "he added.

-He appealed to the Kalenjin community on whose backing his father rode to the leadership of the country and maintained a 24-year stranglehold, to give him a chance to prove himself.
+our advantage as well,"he added.
+He appealed to the Kalenjin community, on whose backing his father rode to the leadership of the country and maintained a 24-year stranglehold, to give him a chance to prove himself.

 "I am your own son and you had enough confidence to vote for me as an MP for five years and a senator for two terms.
-We should also walk together to State House because I promise not to disappoint you,"he said.
-The Kanu leader said the parultimate decision and I am not backing down however tough the duel is Baringo Senator Gideon Moi ty would make a declaration on September 30 at the Bomas of Kenya but he did not want to preempt what is in store.
+We should also walk together to State House because I promise not to disappoint you."he said.

+The Kanu leader said the par-